How to Have the Best Solo Trip to Portugal

 Cheers!

-Colorful tiles featuring abstract patterns, faces, animals, and flowers decorate a white wall in Portugal; artist details unknown.
+Colorful tiles featuring abstract patterns, faces, animals, and flowers decorate a white wall at the Tile Museum, which is a great activity to do on a solo trip to Portugal

 The Tile Museum is a great place to explore on your own.